thexant/TheQuietEnd/LoreFiction/Basic Lore/Corridors.md

 • Travel through a Corridor is one of the **only methods** of practical interstellar transit.

-• Their interior is **hostile**, a voidlike medium saturated with Corridor Radiation, requiring hardened ships and constant maintenance.
+• Their interior is **hostile**, a void like medium saturated with Corridor Radiation, requiring hardened ships and constant maintenance.

 • Ships **must exit through a gate**; entry and exit without one is nearly suicidal, often resulting in catastrophic loss